shreeramgharote/Trial-Repo/README.md

 # Trial-Repo
-This is learning github
+This is me learning github
-## And this is trying the readme file
+## Also it's me exploring this world!!